revbayes/revbayes.github.io/tutorials/binomial/index.md

 MCMC algorithm that samples parameter values in the frequency of their posterior probability.

-We’ll use a simple beta distribution as a prior on the parameter of the model, $p$.
+We'll use a simple beta distribution as a prior on the parameter of the model, $p$.
 The beta distribution has two parameters, $\alpha$ and
 $\beta$ (Figure [fig:beta_distribution]).
 Different choices for
 $\alpha$ and $\beta$ represent different prior beliefs.